harry-shotter/jekyll-blog/_posts/2020-02-16-css-grid-template-area.md

     grid-template-columns: 200px 1fr 300px;
 {% endhighlight %}

-This is creating 3 rows and 3 columns, all different sizes, by using `1fr` we're telling the browser that this row/column should take up 1 fraction of the remaining space; in this case that would be any remaining space.
-If we had defined a row like this: `1fr 1fr 1fr` it would create 3 evenly distributed rows.
+This is creating 3 rows and 3 columns, all different sizes.
+By using `1fr` we're telling the browser that this row/column should take up 1 fraction of the remaining space; in this case that would be all remaining space.
+If we had defined a row `1fr 1fr 1fr` it would create 3 evenly distributed rows.

 Next, the template area definition: